-- OpenSCAP auditing - Beacons, resulting in: - ° Installing a package on a system using ZYPPer does not invoke the package refresh. - Virtual Host functions (for example, a host to guests) does not work if the virtual host system is Salt SSH-based.
+- · OpenSCAP auditing - Beacons, resulting in: - ° Installing a package on a system using ZYPPer does not invoke the package refresh. - Virtual Host functions (for example, a host to guests) does not work if the virtual host system is Salt SSH-based.

-For more information about Salt SSH, see https://docs.saltstack.com/en/latest/topics/ssh/.
+For more information about Salt SSH, see Salt > Salt-ssh and https://docs.saltstack.com/en/latest/topics/ssh/.